-The room is slowly filling up with attendees, organisers and volunteers are moving around the room to check that everything is where it is supposed to be.
+The room is slowly filling up with attendees, organisers and volunteers are moving around to check that everything is where it is supposed to be.
 I recognise some faces, I spot a couple of speakers.
 I keep looking around eagerly as if I wanted to take it all in right here right now.
 This is not my first Clojure conference, and I do hope it will not be the last, but as I sit I feel the same rush of emotions I have only felt once before, back in 2019.
 It was Heart of Clojure then.
 It is Heart of Clojure now.

 “What does it mean to be here?”